-The modern Virginia-Tenneseee boundary line was surveyed originally as a border between North Carolina and Virginia.
+The modern Virginia-Tennessee boundary line was surveyed originally as a border between North Carolina and Virginia.
 In theory, it was supposed to be located on the 36° 30' parallel of latitude, defined as the northern border of North Carolina in its 1665 charter.

-Tennessee officials were not involved in making those surveys because there was no State of Tenneesee until 1796, when the western part of North Carolina became a new state.
-Tennessee officials shaped the Virginia-Tennessee border, starting in 1802, through lawsuits and political compromises created the notches and zig-zags in the boundary.
+Tennessee officials were not involved in making the first boundary surveys because there was no State of Tennessee until 1796, when the western part of North Carolina became a new state.
+Tennessee officials had their greatest impact on the Virginia-Tennessee border in 1802, and then later lawsuits and political compromises created the notches and zig-zags in the boundary.

-the 1749 survey of the Virginia-North Carolina border stopped at Steep Rock Creek (now known as Laurel Creek)
+the 1749 survey of the Virginia-North Carolina border stopped at Steep Rock Creek (probably modern Laurel Creek)

 Source: Library of Congress, A map of the most inhabited part of Virginia containing the whole province of Maryland with part of Pensilvania, New Jersey and North Carolina. (drawn by Joshua Fry & Peter Jefferson in 1751)

-Virginia began creating individual counties in its southwestern corner in 1772 as the population increased, with the creation of Fincastle County.
-For those planning to purchase land in the 1770's, knowing the location of the Virginia-Carolina border was essential.
-Surveys had to be completed by authorized county surveyors, and filed in the appropriate county courthouse.
-Settlers wanted to know whether they should file their surveys and land warrants in Virginia or North Carolina courts to resolve disputes, and state officials wanted to receive tax revenue from those settlers.
+For those planning to purchase land on the frontier in the 1770's, knowing the location of the Virginia-Carolina border was essential.
+Surveys had to be completed by authorized county surveyors and filed in the appropriate county courthouse.
+Settlers wanted to know whether they should file their surveys and land warrants in Virginia or North Carolina courts, and which courts would resolve disputes.
+State officials wanted to receive tax revenue from lands sold to settlers.

 Virginia was also determined to define the border in order to exert control over its territory, rather than leave settlers "in a state of nature" without effective government.
 Land speculators exacerbated the confusion when they tried to establish independent governments and then collect revenue from sale of the land claimed by Virginia.

 Fincastle County was created in 1772